adanieljohnson/ABLE_2022_Workshop/ABLE 2022-Workshop ver 5.md

 > __Do I HAVE to use GitHub?__ Nope, it is entirely up to you.
 You can copy files from any GitHub public repository; only the private repositories are restricted to account holders.
 If you never share files with other people, only work with local copies, and have a good back-up service already, then you may not need it.
 >
-> GitHub has benefits though.
+> GitHub has many benefits though.
 You can share files with others, get their suggestions, then decide whether or not to incorporate them.
 If you work across multiple computers (home and work for example), GitHub helps ensure you always are working on the most recently updated files.
 You also can set up a personal web site for each repository you have.
 If you are interested in using R or data science tools in your lab courses, then you definitely want to become comfortable using GitHub.

 <br/>